 In blogging, in art, in life, in love, that’s the only mindset that ensures success.

 Oh, and try to edit out all adverbs from your blog posts.
 They make your writing appear sloppy, unconvincing, unprofessional.

-I’d like to thank each and everyone of the folks who pre-order The Art of Blogging.
+I’d like to thank each and everyone of the folks who took advantage of the special offer on The Art of Blogging E-Book.

 You better hurry if you want to also receive a written feedback on your blog (a detailed analysis on all the aspects of blogging, from the visual aspect to headlines, intros, proper use of social media, comments, you name it).